 For now, I will stick to the basics and start with embroidery on fabric.
-But which fabric is good for embroidery?
+But which fabric is good for embroidery you ask?

-Take a simple non-fancy cotton bed sheet or pillowcase into your hands.
-What you can now see and feel is (probably) exactly what many people use for embroidery.
-If you want to test out embroidery without buying a lot of stuff, use fabric you have in your home first.
+If you want to test out embroidery without buying a lot of stuff, use the fabric you have in your home first.
 Maybe you have a pillowcase to spare and use that for practicing stitches.

 Types of fabric that are very easy to stitch on

 - cotton and linen fabrics in general if they are not elastic

 I like Kona Cotton solids as they are available in many colors.
 This cotton-linen blend fabric is also fabulous.
 For plain linen fabric with a bit of texture, this shop has a lot of colors for linen fabrics.